danieljfarrell/FVM/source/implementation.rst

 The model class is where the creating of the matrices occurs and where boundary conditions can be applied to the problem.
 For these reasons the class is fairly complicated.

 There are method which return different element of the final matrix.
 The interior elements are fairly homogenous, the only real difference is where there are spatially varying coefficient of cell widths.
-For this reason the the method :code:`_interior_functions()` returns **functions** which correspond to the lower, central and upper diagonals.
+For this reason the the method :code:`_interior_elements()` returns elements which correspond to the lower, central and upper diagonals for a specific index.
 For example, to calculate the interior matrix elements for mesh point :code:`i=4` one would do the following,

 .. code:: python